-- Dedicated board with personal and professional connections to the mission. - We want the Board to reflect and be conduits to the communities we serve.
+- Dedicated board with personal and professional connections to the mission. - We want the Board to reflect and be conduits to the communities we serve. - As the organization grows, the Board role continues to evolve as well, moving towards strategy and fundraising.

-- As the organization grows, the Board role continues to evolve as well, moving towards strategy and fundraising. - Since many Board members wear multiple hats, we'll need to clarify roles and responsibilities between Board Members, Committees, Staff, Consultants, Peer Leaders, and Volunteers.
+• Since many leaders wear multiple hats, we'll need to clarify roles and responsibilities between Board, Committees, Staff, Consultants, Peer Leaders, and Volunteers.